hermonochy/Rescueland/The Planet File.md

 **Atmosphere:** Oxygen 60%, Nitrogen 30%, Methane 10%

-**General:** The weakest of the three Fil planets, Filna is defenceless and relies on Filto for protection.
-It produces civilian goods for the system.
+**General:** The weakest of the three Fil planets, Filna is defenseless and relies on Filto for protection.
+It specializes in the production of civilian goods for the system.

 ### Filcho (R)